-Google’s message states that starting October 2017, Google Chrome will show a “NOT SECURE” warning when users enter text in a contact form on an standard HTTP page.
-The new warning is part of a long term plan to mark all pages served over HTTP as “not secure”.
+Google’s message states that starting October 2017, Google Chrome will show a “NOT SECURE” warning when users enter text in a contact form on a standard HTTP page.
+The new warning is part of a long-term plan to mark all pages served over HTTP as “not secure”.

 Since April this year, Chrome has been protecting credit card fields and passwords on sites that don’t run HTTPS but now Google are increasing this security to cover an even wider range.

 What does this mean for you?

 You should now take steps to protect your website contact form or a form that your customer uses to subscribe to your email marketing list.
 Google recommends that even if no customer-specific data is captured, your website should be protected, which in effect makes good sense, as it makes your customers feel safe when using your site.

 If your site doesn’t have an SSL Certificate, visitors to your page will be warned about it with additional security warnings highlighted in the Chrome browser toolbar, which may deter them from progressing further with their page views, losing you customers and sales.